Inside: Wondering whether cereal is good for kids? Here are the facts about cereal and sugar, pesticides, and more!

-You’ve heard: The vitamins and minerals added to cereal aren’t good for you.
+Cereal Myth You’ve Heard: The vitamins and minerals added to cereal aren’t good for you.

 That study I just mentioned about cereal-eating kids getting more of certain nutrients?
 It’s likely because many cereals are fortified, which means they have vitamins and minerals added to them.

 Cereal is the top source of certain nutrients including folate, iron, zinc, vitamin A and E, and some B vitamins for U.S. kids and adults, according to government data.

 You can tell if a cereal is fortified because any vitamins and minerals added will appear in the ingredients list.
 Keep in mind that some brands of cereal aren’t fortified, including ones labeled “natural”.